theopenlane/gqlgen-plugins/fieldgen/README.md

 }
 ```

-But what if you added it all your schemas, and not just one, and you want all future schemas to also include these fields.
-You could go manually add those, but computers do this better, so here comes the `fieldgen` plugin.
+However, manually managing these fields with many scehmas (and ensuring future schemas are extended similarly) becomes difficult and unwieldy, which is where the `fieldgen` plugin comes into play.

 ## Usage

-Once you add your additional fields, in whatever manner you want, you can then use this plugin to add them to your graphql schema.
+Once you've added your additional fields (in whatever manner you want) you can use this plugin to add those fields to your graphql schema.

-In this example, I want this  new field on every existing schema that has the `createdByID` and `updatedByID` field:
+In the below example, we want a new field on every existing schema that has the `createdByID` and `updatedByID` field:

 ```go
 var extraFields = []fieldgen.AdditionalField{